PlayFab/thundernetes/README.md

 # (code name) thundernetes

-> Thundernetes (#7) is an experimental project and not recommended for production use.
+> Thundernetes is an experimental project and not recommended for production use.
 However, feel free to try it and let us know of any feedback!
+Thundernetes is a [code name](https://github.com/PlayFab/thundernetes/issues/177), project will soon have a new name!

 ## Description